westmarktalentgroup/westmark-website/docs/DEPLOYMENT_MAINTENANCE.md

 ### Complete Asset Dependency Analysis

 #### **Core HTML Structure**
-The website is built using **Mobirise Website Builder v6.0.5** with a modular architecture that separates content, styling, and functionality into distinct layers:
+The website is built using **modern web technologies** with a modular architecture that separates content, styling, and functionality into distinct layers:

 **HTML Foundation (`index.html`)**:
 - **Semantic Structure**: Uses HTML5 semantic elements (`<section>`, `<nav>`, `<article>`) for accessibility and SEO